Disclosure: Some links in this post are affiliate links. I may get a commission but it's at no cost to you. Read my full disclosure here.

 For product-based pins, I prefer using PicMonkey.
 It’s very straightforward to use and has layouts that showcase products better.

-Here’s an example of the kinds of pins you can make for direct affiliate marketing on Pinterest:
+Here’s an example of the kinds of pins you can make for your affiliate pinning content:

 STEP 6: Upload to Pinterest & Add Affiliate Link

-The final step is to upload your image to Pinterest.
+The final step in affiliate pinning is to upload your image to Pinterest.
 Add your affiliate link where it asks for a website and the description as it shows below.

 Go to the create button from the Pinterest main menu and select “Create pin of product pin” as you see below.